Les Grands Montets is justly among the most famous ski areas in the world.

-Though the top lift is what it’s most famous for, there’s plenty of accessible fun here, including a terrain park and a beginner’s area, making it a surprisingly good destination for mixed ability groups and families.
+Though the top and the steep stuff is what it’s most famous for, there’s plenty of accessible fun here, including a terrain park and a beginner’s area, making it a surprisingly good destination for mixed ability groups and families.
 The Bochard and Herse lifts access the big sweeping red runs, where you can really let loose when it’s quiet.

 The terrain park at Les Grands Montets is accessed by the Marmottons lift.
 If visibility is low, you can ride in the trees around the Pendant lift – there are some great natural halfpipes in this area.

-Also at the Grands Montets are wonderful off-piste routes including the Pas de Chevre and many variations over the glacier.
-There are serious crevasses away from the pistes so either take a guide, or join a guided group.
+There are serious crevasses so either take a guide, or join a guided group.
 It’s also the start of some great touring routes.

 Eating at les Grands Montets: